 Properties are advertised for three consecutive weeks beginning five weeks prior to sale in the Daily Reporter Newspaper.
 This is your legal source of information.
 The information provided on our website at www.sheriff.franklincountyohio.gov is a courtesy and should be verified for accuracy by the official advertisement.
 Additionally, if sold at physical location a list of the properties can be found in our Real Estate office located at 373 S High Street, Floor 2B, Columbus, Ohio 43215.

 A court order is required to withdraw a property from sale.
 Withdrawal orders received by our office prior to the week of any scheduled sale are noted on our website and updated each day.
 A complete list of the withdrawals will be read at the beginning of each auction.

 Public notices is hereby given that all such Real Property to be sold at Public Action may be subject to any liens that may not be extinguished by the sale, and purchasers are urged to research prior to the bidding.

 FCSO Real Estate Auction - what you need to know

 Conditions of the Sale

 All bids begin at 2/3 of the appraised value of the property, unless otherwise directed by court order.
 If you are the successful bidder, you will need to deliver a cashier's check in the amount of the required deposit as well as a completed Real Estate Judicial Sale Purchaser Information Form at the time of the final bid.
 This form is available for printing on this website.
+Any bidders wanting to purchase properties online please see website for instructions as deposits are required to be wired or ACH debit prior to bidding online.
 The balance will be due thirty days after confirmation of sale as required by HB 138.
 All sales stipulate "Buyer Beware."

 Frequently Asked Questions